-- 5.3.1 The Finance Director will prepare detailed instructions, on the operation of all Trust bank accounts that must include: - (a) the conditions under which each bank and GBS account is to be operated, including the overdraft limit if applicable; - (b) those authorised to approve payments, bank transfers, sign cheques or other orders drawn on the Trust's accounts. - 5.3.2 The Finance Director must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 5.3.3 It is the responsibility of the Finance Director to monitor the banking arrangements to ensure best value for money is obtained. - 5.3.4 The Finance Director should monitor authorisation levels and check signatories to ensure thresholds and individuals meet with the ongoing needs of the Trust.
+- 5.3.1 The Director of Finance will prepare detailed instructions, on the operation of all Trust bank accounts that must include: - (a) the conditions under which each bank and GBS account is to be operated, including the overdraft limit if applicable; - (b) those authorised to approve payments, bank transfers, sign cheques or other orders drawn on the Trust's accounts. - 5.3.2 The Director of Finance must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 5.3.3 It is the responsibility of the Director of Finance to monitor the banking arrangements to ensure best value for money is obtained. - 5.3.4 The Director of Finance should monitor authorisation levels and check signatories to ensure thresholds and individuals meet with the ongoing needs of the Trust.